dreamingechoes/dreamingechoes.github.io/_posts/2015-12-02-become-a-videogame-developer-master-with-gosu-and-ruby.md

 ## Ok, I get it, but... how should I put all together to develop my game?

-After you've tried these examples and have delved a little deeper into the Gosu's documentation, you're ready to code your game.
+After you've tried these simple examples and have delved a little deeper into the Gosu's documentation, you're ready to code your game.
 The basic idea is to create a class for any resource you want to have in your game (window, sprite, player, enemy, bullet...).
 On the main class of the project (in my case, `lib/simplelogica_the_game.rb` file), you have to require all this files, and do something like this:

 ```ruby
 require "simplelogica_the_game/version"